 - You get a 100 MB of download limit when you try downloading a larger app / game from the app store using the cellular data connection.Unless there’s an incremental download available for the app, it may not download until you connect to Wi-Fi.The developer gets the ability to choose whether to provide an incremental download to that item or not, so you might find it annoying if you like utilizing your mobile data all the time.

-- You get a lower-res display: The 720p-res display in the iPhone 6S is also capable enough to produce vibrant colors providing a great user experience but compared to certain AMOLED displays, it falls behind.
+- You get a lower-res display: The 720p-res display in the iPhone 6S is also capable enough to produce vibrant colors providing a great user experience but compared to individual AMOLED displays, it falls behind.

 - File Manager: Long story short, the iPhone does not offer you powerful file manager applications as the Android has (Solid Explorer, ES File Manager, and so on)